We all focus on our revenue targets and we obsess over our live pipeline.

 But, what if we shift our focus to pipeline generation and pipeline composition instead?

 Here are my 5 key sales pipeline management considerations to bolster your chances of hitting target.

 - Pipeline Pace

-Firstly, take your win ratio (let’s say it’s 5:1), multiply that by your revenue target and hey presto, this is how much fresh pipeline you need to produce month in month out.
+Firstly, take your win ratio (read more about conversion ratios) and multiply that by your revenue target.
+Hey presto, this is how much fresh pipeline you need to produce month in month out.

 Next, and to ensure you de-risk, how many opportunities do you need to create?
 Simply, take your Average Order Value and divide your pipeline value target by it.

 It’s crucial you are able to monitor both volume and value.

 If value is on course, but volume is behind, this means you are carrying fewer, larger, and therefore, riskier deals.
 If this is the case, you better help your reps because you need those deals to come in – there is no cushion!